Vrend/SMGoLaD/README.md

 I plan to make a fully-functioning map generator with climates and geological features.
-After that, I hope to build a functioning gui that tracks resourcesa nd allows territories and cities on the map.
+After that, I hope to build a functioning gui that tracks resources, and allows territories and cities on the map.